-A thorough medical history and appropriate examination and tests will be advised by the GP or specialist.
+A thorough medical history and appropriate examination and tests will be advised by the GP or specialist (medical doctor or nurse).

 The GP or specialist should explain the various preparations, risks and benefits before recommending HRT.

-The woman should be aware of family history if possible and mention to the doctor all relevant information, including allergies and medications.
+The woman should be aware of family history if possible and mention to the doctor of relevant information, including allergies and medications.

 The woman should be encouraged to follow a healthy diet and lifestyle and to avail of the screening programmes as recommended by the NHS such as smear tests and mammograms.

 An annual review with GP or specialist is advised after an initial review in 3 months.